 I learned this the hard way.

-When new subscribers join your mailing list and don’t hear from you for days after signup, they could easily forget who you are and how they got on your list.
+When new subscribers join your mailing list and don’t hear from you for days after signing up, they could easily forget who you are and how they got on your list.
 This will eventually lower the engagement rate and could increase the number of unsubscribers.

-Welcome emails have much higher open and engagement rates than any email campaign you send afterward.
+Welcome emails have much higher open and engagement rates than any subsequent email campaign.

 You can use welcome emails to connect with your new subscribers, remind them why they joined the list, explain how you can help them achieve marketing success, and reassure them that the signup process was successful.